COVID-19: travel health notice for all travellers

 Traffic offences and parking violations can carry heavy, on-the-spot fines.
 If you are fined, always ask for a receipt.

 - More information about driving in the Netherlands - European Commission

 The currency of the Netherlands is the euro (EUR).

-Flooding is a threat on coastal lands protected from the sea by dikes.
+Flooding is a threat to coastal lands protected from the sea by dikes.

 The Hague - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in The Hague and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada to the Netherlands, in The Hague, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: